AkshayMushari/E-Doctor/README.md

    cd E-Doctor
 ```
 For Further Queries contact me : mushariakshay@gmail.com

+review and mail me if there are any changes to be made

 #Note:
 This takes too much time and also to spped up i will push 2nd version using gen ai api